na-na-hi/renget/archive/rzimh.md

 "Stay out of this!"
 Curie and Maddie yelled in unison.

-"Drekus just saying, they good match," Drekus said placatingly.
+"Drekus just saying, they good match.
+That is poison girl who defeated and killed Drekus," Drekus said placatingly.
 "Drekus approves."

 "Thank you!"
 Maddie exclaimed.
 "See Curie, even Drekus agrees.
 Don't mess with fate."